 Perimeter fences and walls may be required to be located around subdivisions.
 However, they shall be designed to complement the environment.
-All fences and walls shall apply horizontal and vertical articulation in the design and shall_may incorporate a variety of material and landscaping as part of the fence design.
+All fences and walls shall apply horizontal and vertical articulation in the design and shall incorporate a variety of material and landscaping as part of the fence design.

-Example: Combination of wood fences with masonry columns and bases is an appropriate fence.
+Combination of wood fences with masonry columns and bases is an appropriate fence.
 The capstones provide the vertical articulation.
 However, landscaping should be included as a part of any fence located along perimeter streets.

-All rResidential subdivisions shall may have a decorative perimeter walls around the perimeter of the subdivision.
-These walls This perimeter will identify the subdivision and be consistent the entire length of the perimeter. help to establish the theme of the subdivision.

-It is also

-important that the perimeter fence / wall be installed as one unit.
-Often perimeter fences and walls are built on a "piece meal" basis, with incremental portions being installed as construction occurs on the individual lots.
+All residential subdivisions shall have decorative walls around the perimeter of the subdivision.
+These walls identify the subdivision and help to establish the theme of the subdivision.
+It is also important that the perimeter fence / wall be installed as one unit.
+Often perimeter fences and walls are built on a "piece-meal" basis, with incremental portions being installed as construction occurs on the individual lots.
 This encourages inconsistency in material and weathering.
 Split rail fence may be decorative as well as functional.
-ED WILL PROVIDE LANGUAGE

-Example: Combination of metal fence with masonry columns and base permits "openness" along the perimeter.
+Combination of metal fence with masonry columns and base permits "openness" along the perimeter.
 Notice that extensive landscaping is included along the perimeter line.